ianbrucey/Funlynk-final/context-engine/epics/E01_Core_Infrastructure/database-schema.md

 ## Schema Overview

-This document defines the complete database schema for the Funlynk platform.
+This document defines the complete database schema for the FunLynk platform.
 The schema is designed to support all features across all epics while maintaining data integrity, performance, and scalability.

+**Important**: This schema supports the **Posts vs Events dual model**:
+- **Posts**: Ephemeral content (24-48h lifespan) for spontaneous discovery - E04
+- **Events**: Structured activities with RSVPs and payments - E03

 ## Database Technology

 - **Primary Database**: PostgreSQL (via Supabase)
-- **Extensions**: PostGIS (for geospatial queries)
+- **Extensions**: PostGIS (for geospatial queries - critical for post/event discovery)
 - **Authentication**: Supabase Auth (extends PostgreSQL with auth schema)

 ## Core Tables